apache/polygene-java/README.txt

 If you want to build the Zest™ manual, then you also need a valid Asciidoc (http://www.methods.co.nz/asciidoc/) installation.

-Here is how to run a full build:
+Here is how to run a full build with checks:

-    ./gradlew buildAll
+    ./gradlew check assemble

 Read the Zest™ Build System tutorial for more details: https://zest.apache.org/java/latest/build-system.html